 How hotels use data to drive new revenue

 In 2017, it’s clear that the hospitality industry needs to prepare for even more disruptions that will unfold over the coming year.
+Hotels can use data to remain at the forefront.
 Airbnb, OTAs, start-ups, big data companies and loyalty program changes will remain the focal points to stay across this year.

 As a hotel digital or revenue manager, you could get caught up in the hype, continue the passive trend of waiting for another player to make a bold move, and then take 18 months to ‘assess the opportunity.’